SylvainMontagny/LoRaBAC/README.md

  * The **"onChangeOfValue"** strategie
     -
-    * On each uplink, the BACnet object value is compared to its old value (from the previous uplink).
+    * On each uplink or polling time for class C devices, the BACnet object value is compared to its old value (from the previous downlink).
-    * If the values are different, the object value is sent to the device via a downlink message.
+    * If the values are different, the object value is sent to the device with a downlink message.
     * If the values are the same, no action is taken.

 * The **"compareToUplinkValue"** strategie
     -
     * On each uplink, the BACnet object value is compared to its corresponding uplink value (set by the **"uplinkToCompareWith"** property).
-    * If the values are different, the object value is sent to the device via a downlink message.
+    * If the values are different, the object value is sent to the device with a downlink message.
     * If the values are the same, no action is taken.

+* The **"onChangeOfValueWithinRange"** strategie
+    -
+    * On each uplink or polling time for class C devices, the BACnet object value is compared to its old value (from the previous downlink).
+    * If the values are different and the new object walue is within the range, the object value is sent to the device with a downlink message.
+    * If the values are the same or if the new value is not within the range, no action is taken.

 * The **"noDownlink"** strategie
     -
     * with this strategie no action is taken.
-    * Use this strategie if there are downlink object that are needed for a downlink but their values never change
+    * Use this strategie if some downlink object are needed for a downlink but their values never change